Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Experiments

-In this set of experiments, the translation direction between two multi-camera reference frames is chosen to produce either forward, sideways or random motions.
-In addition, the second reference frame is rotated around three axes in order and the rotation angles range from $-10^\circ$ to $10^\circ$.
-With the assumption that the roll and pitch angles are known, the multi-camera reference frame is aligned with the gravity direction.
+In this set of experiments, the translation direction of two multi-camera reference frames is chosen to produce either forward, sideways or random motions.
+The second reference frame is rotated around three axes randomly with angles ranging from $-10^\circ$ to $10^\circ$.
+Assuming known roll and pitch angles, the multi-camera reference frame is aligned with the vertical direction.
 Due to space limitations, we only show the results for random motion.
-The results for forward and sideways motions are shown in the supplementary material.
-Figure~\ref{fig:RT_1AC}(a) and (d) show the performance of the \texttt{2AC~method} against image noise with perfect IMU data in the random motion case.
-It can be seen that the proposed method is robust to image noise and performs better than the comparative methods.
+Other results are in the supplementary material.
+Figs.~\ref{fig:RT_1AC}(a) and (d) show the performance of \texttt{2AC~vertical} against image noise with perfect IMU data.
+The proposed method is robust to image noise and performs better than the other methods.

-Figure~\ref{fig:RT_1AC}(b)(e) and (c)(f) show the performance of the proposed \texttt{2AC~method} against IMU noise in the random motion case, while the standard deviation of the image noise is fixed at $1.0$ pixel.
-Note that the methods \texttt{17pt-Li}, \texttt{8pt-Kneip} and \texttt{6pt-Stew{\'e}nius} are not influenced by IMU noise, because these methods do not use the known vertical direction as a prior.
-It is interesting to see that our method outperforms the methods \texttt{17pt-Li}, \texttt{8pt-Kneip} and \texttt{6pt-Stew{\'e}nius} in the random motion case, even though the IMU noise is around $0.8^\circ$.
-In addition, the proposed \texttt{2AC~method} performs better than the methods \texttt{4pt-Lee}, \texttt{4pt-Sweeney} and \texttt{4pt-Liu} as well, which also use the known vertical direction as a prior.
-The results under forward and sideways motion also demonstrate that the \texttt{2AC~method} performs basically better than all comparative methods against image noise and provides comparable accuracy for increasing IMU noise.
-It is worth to mention that, with the help of preemptive hypothesis tests, the relative pose estimation with the proposed \texttt{2AC~method} solver sped up the procedure by more than three times while leading to similarly accurate relative poses.
+Figs.~\ref{fig:RT_1AC}(b,e) and (c,f) show the performance of \texttt{2AC~vertical} against IMU noise in the random motion case, while the standard deviation of the image noise is fixed at $0.5$ pixel.
+Note that the methods \texttt{17pt-Li}, \texttt{8pt-Kneip}, \texttt{6pt-Stew{\'e}nius} and \texttt{6AC-Ventura} are not influenced by IMU noise, because these methods do not use the known vertical direction as a prior.
+The methods \texttt{4pt-Lee}, \texttt{4pt-Sweeney} and \texttt{4pt-Liu} use the known vertical direction as a prior.
+It is interesting to see that the proposed method outperforms the comparative methods in the random motion case, even though the IMU noise is around $0.4^\circ$.
+The results under forward and sideways motion also demonstrate that the \texttt{2AC~vertical} method performs basically better than all comparative methods against image noise and provides comparable accuracy for increasing IMU noise.

-\subsection{Experiments on real data}
+\subsection{Experiments on Real Data}